scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Peer into the future, seeing multiple outcomes.
 When you or a creature in your line of sight makes a roll, you may choose either party to redo their roll.
 This effect ends after one roll.

 ***Mastery***: This effect ends after two rolls.

+**Compel**
+- Energy Cost: 1
+- Cast Time: 2 AP
+- Duration: 1 round

+Override a biological creatures thoughts, compelling them to obey your command.
+Make a Weaving roll against their Mind.
+On success, you compel the creature.
+While compelled, a creature is incapable of complicated tasks, such as operating heavy machinery, piloting a vehicle, or using a caster.

+The creature remains compelled for only a round, but as long as the action given is one they would normally take the creature will rationalize their actions.
+For example, a guard may assume you have clearance when compelled to let you through a checkpoint, or a driver may assume you already paid when compelled to take you somewhere.

+Compel can be used against hostile creatures, but they add 2 successes to their Mind rolls.
+Compel ends immediately if the compelled creature takes damage or is attacked.

+***Adept***: You may spend 1 more energy to target another creature with the same command.

+***Mastery***: Creatures are Compelled for 1 minute.